Bilberry: benefits, dosage, contraindications

-The bilberry is a perennial shrub belonging to the Ericaceae family, 20 to 60 cm tall, whose pale green leaves are small and the fruits are edible berries, blue-black in color when ripe.
-Vaccinium myrtillus (Bilberry in English) is a wild bilberry not widely cultivated, native to Northern and Central Europe, abundant in scattered woods and heathlands on siliceous mountain soils.
-Wild bilberries, with their intense and slightly tangy taste, are commonly used to make jams, pies, and syrups.
-According to popular belief, British Royal Air Force pilots during World War II observed an improvement in their night vision following the consumption of bilberry preserves.
-This observation renewed interest in the potential medicinal benefits of these berries.
-In phytotherapy, the berries and leaves are used for their therapeutic properties.
-The main active substances in bilberries are anthocyanidins, anthocyanosides, as well as flavonoids, quercetin, resveratrol, epicatechin, tannins, and ursolic acid.
-Bilberry extracts used for therapeutic purposes are standardized to contain anthocyanins, while dried leaves have a minimum tannin content of 2%.
-Anthocyanosides (from the Greek anthos for flower and kyanose for blue) are water-soluble flavonoid polyphenol compounds responsible for the plants' pink, red, blue, and violet color.
-Bilberry berries and leaves are used in traditional medicine; the berries, for their astringent, tonic, and antiseptic properties, in the treatment of diarrhea, hemorrhoids, venous circulation disorders, gastrointestinal and oral inflammations.
+The bilberry is a perennial shrub in the Ericaceae family, 20 to 60 cm tall, with small pale green leaves and edible berries that are blue-black when ripe.
+Vaccinium myrtillus (bilberry in English) is a wild bilberry that is not widely cultivated, native to Northern and Central Europe, abundant in open woods and heaths on siliceous mountain soils.
+Wild bilberries, with an intense and slightly tart flavor, are commonly used to make jams, pies and syrups.
+According to popular belief, pilots of the British Royal Air Force during World War II reportedly observed an improvement in their night vision after consuming canned bilberries.
+This observation then renewed interest in the potential medicinal benefits of these berries.
+In herbal medicine, the berries and leaves are used for their therapeutic properties.
+The main active substances contained in the bilberry are anthocyanidins, anthocyanosides, as well as flavonoids, quercetin, resveratrol, epicatechin, tannins and ursolic acid.
+Bilberry extracts intended for therapeutic use are standardized to contain anthocyanins, while dried leaves have a minimum tannin content of 2%.
+Anthocyanosides (from the Greek anthos for flower and kyanose for blue) are water-soluble polyphenolic flavonoid compounds and are responsible for the pink, red, blue and purple colors of plants.
+Bilberry berries and leaves are used in traditional medicine; the berries, for their astringent, tonic and antiseptic properties, in the treatment of diarrhea, hemorrhoids, disorders of venous circulation, gastrointestinal inflammations and oral inflammations.
 They are also used to support vision.
-Leaves are more commonly indicated for type 2 diabetes.
+The leaves are more specifically indicated for type 2 diabetes.

 Other name(s)